dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Freedom is the right to tell people what they do not want to hear.
+  Life is pure adventure, and the sooner we realize that, the quicker we will be able to treat life as art.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1270 days)